Dring Stadium, Bahawalpur

-The Bahawal Stadium is a cricket ground in Bahawalpur, Punjab, Pakistan.
-Locally known as Dring Stadium, it is a multi-purpose stadium used mostly for cricket games.
-Situated on Stadium Road, opposite Bahawalpur Zoo, the stadium has a capacity of 15,000 people.
+The Dring Stadium, also known as Bahawal Stadium, is a cricket ground in Bahawalpur, Punjab, Pakistan.
+It is a multi-purpose stadium used mostly for cricket games.
+Situated on Stadium Road, opposite Bahawalpur Zoo, the stadium can accommodate 15,000 spectators.

 It is one of the stadiums in Asia that hold all games at one place.
-The stadium includes cricket, hockey, football, swimming, squash, judo, karate, swimming, gym, volleyball, tennis courts in it.
+Besides being used for cricket, hockey and football, the stadium also includes a swimming pool, a karate venue, gym, as well as squash, volleyball and tennis courts.

 History

-The stadium was originally called Dring Stadium and was named after the second Prime Minister of Bahawalpur, Sir John Dring.
+The stadium was originally called Dring Stadium after the second Prime Minister of Bahawalpur, Sir John Dring.
 Dring was Prime Minister under Nawab Sadiq V and served in this role from 1948 to 1952.
 Dring Stadium was ahead of its time and was the only complete stadium in Pakistan at the time.

 International venue

 It was the first cricket ground in West Pakistan to host a Test match, when it hosted the second Test of Indian cricket team in Pakistan in 1954–55, India's inaugural tour of Pakistan.
 However, this was the only Test match to be held at this ground.
 As of 2002, 155 first class matches and 23 List A matches have been played at this ground.